-The 2017 Purdey Awards: entries now open - The Field
+The 2019 Purdey Awards: last chance to enter - The Field

-Entries are open for the 2017 Purdey Awards for Game and Conservation.
-Don't miss your chance to enter
+Entries are open for the 2019 Purdey Awards for Game and Conservation.
+Don't miss your chance to enter, entries close 20 May

-The 2017 Purdey Awards for Game and Conservation are back for another year, and now inviting entries.
-Don’t miss your chance to enter.
-Entries close Monday 22 May 2017.
+The 2019 Purdey Awards for Game and Conservation are back for another year, and now inviting entries.
+There’s not long left, so don’t miss your chance to enter.
+Entries close Monday 20 May 2019.

 For more on Purdey take a look around their factory in our exclusive tour, read the Purdey factory in the 21st century.
 And meet the craftsmen who make the Purdey guns in Purdey’s craftsmen: meet the men behind Purdey.